Skip to Content

 Overview

-Vovk.ts sits on top of Next.js API routes and generates handlers via decorators applied to controller methods:
+Vovk.ts sits on top of Next.js API routes and generates handlers via decorators applied to procedures:

 src/app/api/[[...vovk]]/route.ts